alphaanar/bhos-server/README.md

-# bhos-server
+# The Discord server of Baku Higher Oil School
-An introduction to the Discord server of Baku Higher Oil School.
+Hello